Opening Hours

 Please do not go to the Accident and Emergency at hospital unless it is a genuine accident or emergency.
 If you are in doubt, NHS 111 can give advice on many things which may save a call to the doctor or an unnecessary trip to the hospital.

-Out of hours assitance is provided by IC24 Ltd during the following times:
+Out of hours assistance is provided by IC24 Ltd during the following times:

 In a genuine emergency you should call 999.
 Chest pains and / or shortness of breath constitute an emergency.